NLGithubWP/TRAILS-Database-Native-Model-Selection/internal/ml/model_slicing/README.md

 This is a example shell script to start a training process

-we train a `sparsemax_vertical_sams` with `armnet` base model. and set the number of experts to 16. the `data_dir `specify the data directory and `exp` specify where the experiment details and best model is saved. `train_dir` specify the name of the directory of the experiment data.
+we train a `sparsemax_vertical_sams` with `armnet` base model. and set the number of experts to 16.

+the `data_dir `specify the data directory

+the  `exp` specify where the experiment details and best model is saved.

+`train_dir` specify the name of the directory of the experiment data.

 ```shell
 $ python3 main.py \